St. Adolphe, Manitoba: Education

 École St. Adolphe School is the only school in the town.
 It has both French Immersion and English classes from Kindergarten to Grade 8.
 It belongs to Seine River School Division.
 After Grade 8, students progress to Collège St. Norbert Collegiate.
 In 2019, the school had an enrolment of approximately 280 children.
 French speaking families also have the option of sending their children to École Noël Ritchot, a French school located in the community of St. Norbert, approximately 10 minutes north of the town. École Noël Ritchot is operated by the Franco-Manitoban School Division.

 Politics

 In politics, St. Adolphe is located in the ridings of Provencher (federal), represented by Conservative MP Ted Falk and Springfield-Ritchot (provincial), represented by Progressive Conservative MLA Ron Schuler.
-As well, St. Adolphe is in Ward 2 of the R.M. of Ritchot, represented by Ron Mamchuk.
-Chris Ewen is currently mayor, after having been elected in a by-election in 2017 and acclaimed in the 2018 election.
+As well, St. Adolphe is in Ward 2 of the R.M. of Ritchot, represented by Jason Bodnarchuk.
+Chris Ewen is currently mayor, after having been elected in a by-election in 2017, acclaimed in the 2018 election and acclaimed in the 2022 election.

 Attractions

 "A Maze in Corn", colloquially known as "The Corn Maze," this business attracts many from across southern Manitoba.
 Found 2 km north of the town, it boasts a large corn maze, six ziplines and other activities.
-In January 2019, they built the world's largest snow maze at 30,021 ft², verified by Guinness World Records.
+In January 2019, they built the world's largest snow maze at 30,021 ft2, verified by Guinness World Records.